 As the council vote draws nearer, Razo is determined to find out who is doing the burning and keep war from erupting a second time.
 Meanwhile, he’s also both attracted to and worried by the Tiran ambassador’s daughter who is beautiful and mysterious.

 I just love Shannon Hale’s writing.
-The books read so gorgeously and have such wonderful substance to them.
+The books read so gorgeously, including River Secrets, and have such wonderful substance to them.
 It’s not junk food reading; it’s Thanksgiving dinner, without the stomach ache afterwards.
-I can’t wait to read these books to my children some day.
+I can’t wait to read River Secrets and her other books to my children some day.
 They are just so wonderful.
 I’m so thrilled to have been introduced to her books and even more excited for the next book, Austenland, to come out this month.